isc-projects/kea/doc/guide/ddns.rst

    during forward matching.
 It must be unique within the catalog.

--  ``key-name`` - if TSIG is used with this domain's servers, this value should be the name of the key from within the TSIG Key List.
+-  ``key-name`` - if TSIG is used with this domain's servers, this value should be the name of the key from the TSIG Key list.
 If the value is blank (the default), TSIG will not be used in DDNS conversations with this domain's servers.